avalanche-foundation/ACPs/ACPs/75-acceptance-proofs/README.md

 `AcceptanceProofGossip` is sent once an aggregate signature has been generated. `acceptance_proof` is a Warp Message with Hash payload that contains a hash field of the corresponding block id. `acceptance_proof` must be non-empty.

-### Signature Aggregation

-TODO: An aggregation protocol must be included in this ACP prior to being `Implementable`.

 ## Security Considerations

 Nodes that bootstrap using state sync may not have the entire history of the